dhineshbabu/Java-Code-Snippets/CollectionsFramework/src/gfgnotes/README.md

 * remove(int index)

 #### ArrayList
-  *  we can create an arraylist from capacity as well
+  *  we can create an arraylist from capacity as well and this is cache friendly random access
   *  internally it uses array only
   *  we can set the size by ensure capacity
   * Amortized time complexity for inserting n+1 items